deryayigit/ceng-foundations/digital-signal-processing/statistics_probability_noise/04_gaussian_cdf_numerical_integration/README.md

 ## Objective and Project Description

-The objective of this project is to compute the Cumulative Distribution Function (CDF) of a Gaussian distribution for a given value by numerically integrating its Probability Density Function (PDF) using the trapezoidal method.
+The objective of this project is to compute the Cumulative Distribution Function (CDF) of a Gaussian distribution at a given point by applying numerical analysis techniques to integrate its Probability Density Function (PDF).

-This project demonstrates how the **Cumulative Distribution Function (CDF)** of a **Gaussian (Normal) distribution** can be computed numerically using the **trapezoidal integration method** applied to the **Probability Density Function (PDF)**.

 ---